 According to Idelson, attendance has mirrored the economy.
 He said as the economy has down turned, cultural institutions, among many others, suffer equally.

 The Cooperstown museum is not alone.
 It is among several sports halls of fames where attendance has been sagging in the past few years.
 Museum professionals have credited the reasoning to exhibits that aren’t interactive enough, weak online presences and image problems stemming from players’ use of performance-enhancing drugs.

 “In this day and age, the state of the economy, gas prices and the viability of the region in which you exist are all important factors; as is the health of the sport.
 Thankfully the health of our sport today is strong, and that is a positive indicator moving forward,” Idelson said.

-According to Idelson, Induction Weekend does not have a massive impact on attendance numbers at the baseball shrine.
-However, he said a good Induction Weekend will certainly help give it a “little bit of boost.”
+Induction Weekend does not have a massive impact on attendance numbers at the baseball shrine, according to Idelson.
+However, he said a good Induction Weekend certainly helps give it a “little bit of boost.”